 What’s worse, these bumps can often be hard to get rid of, and a standard body care regimen may not seem to get the job done.

-Keratosis pilaris (KP) is a benign issue with hair follicles that leads to small, goosebump-like red bumps on the backs of arms, upper thighs, buttocks, or cheeks.
+Keratosis pilaris (KP) is a benign issue with hair follicles that leads to small, goosebump-like red bumps on the backs of the arms, upper thighs, buttocks, or cheeks.

-It’s usually caused by a buildup of keratin – the primary protein that makes up hair – that can block hair follicle openings, leading to the tiny bumps.
+The most common of the keratosis pilaris causes is a buildup of keratin – the primary protein that makes up hair – that can block hair follicle openings, leading to the tiny bumps.
 There is also a genetic component to keratosis pilaris.
 Some people are simply predisposed to developing these bumps, which makes them somewhat difficult to address completely.